TheMythMC/Phoenix-Bot/README.md

-# core
+# Extra
-Free version of Phoenix Bot.
-Rewrite in progress.
+Paid version of Phoenix Bot.
+Includes MC Bot, Music, and more